 When you’re ready to take advantage of your paid time off, make sure you use it wisely!
-In order to make sure you get the most out of your PTO, you should consider these three tips.
+In order to make sure you get the most out of your vacation time, you should consider these four tips.

 1. Let Your Intentions Be Known

-Even though both leaders and employees recognize the importance of PTO, 67% of employees report their company says nothing, sends mixed messages about, or discourages their use of it.
-As many as 33% of senior business leaders acknowledge they rarely (14%) or never (19%) talk with employees about the benefits of taking time off.1
+Even though both leaders and employees recognize the importance of vacation time, 66 percent of employees report their company says nothing, sends mixed messages or discourages their use of it.1

-So if you’re worried or unsure about whether it’s okay for you to “jet” from work for awhile, have an open and honest discussion with your supervisor.
+If you’re worried or unsure about whether it’s OK for you to set aside work for a while, have an open and honest discussion with your supervisor.
 This will allow you to determine a time that works well for you and your company, and remove some of the stigma that you might feel about taking time off.
 Remember, your boss is human too and recognizes the need for a break.
 Acknowledging the needs of your boss and the company as well shows you are a team player and looking out for all affected by taking time off.

 2. Have Someone Cover For You

 The truth is that checking your email is counterproductive to your ability to fully recharge and immerseyourself in your retreat.
-Deciding how much work-related tech consumption you should engage in is probably best determined by understanding that your PTO should be embraced as an opportunity for you to fully relax and enjoy yourself.
-It is your responsibility to limit your exposure to the things that could impede that.
+Deciding how much work-related tech consumption you should engage in is probably best done by understanding that your paid time off should be embraced as an opportunity for you to fully relax and enjoy yourself.
+It is your responsibility to limit your exposure to the things that could impede that!